Read our 2016 Report Card for Van Hollen.

-Our unique analysis of the bills Van Hollen has sponsored and cosponsored provides insight into his position in the House of Representatives.
+Our unique analysis of the bills Van Hollen sponsored and cosponsored provides insight into his position in the .

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the in .
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Van Hollen is shown as a purple triangle. (analysis methodology)

 Chris Van Hollen Jr. sits on the following committees: